harness/developer-hub/docs/platform/13_Templates/template.md

 ### Step template

-To define a linear sequence of operations for a job.
+Step templates define a linear sequence of operations for a job.
+For detailed steps to add a Step template, go to [Create a step template](run-step-template-quickstart.md).

 ![](./static/template-01.png)
-For detailed steps to add a Step Template, go to [Create a step template](run-step-template-quickstart.md).

 ### Stage template

-To define a set of stages of related jobs.
+Stage templates define a set of stages of related jobs.
+For detailed steps to create a Stage template, go to [Create a stage template](add-a-stage-template.md).

 ![](./static/template-02.png)
-For detailed steps to create a Stage Template, go to [Create a stage template](add-a-stage-template.md).

 ### Pipeline template

 You can create your own pipeline templates to standardize and distribute reusable pipelines across your team or among multiple teams.
 The underlying structure of a pipeline template is the same as that of a pipeline YAML.

 ![](./static/template-03.png)

 With pipeline templates you can:

 * Create a template based on an existing pipeline.